crytic/awesome-ethereum-security/README.md

 * [Capture the Ether](https://capturetheether.com/) - A Capture The Flag style set of exploitable contracts at varying levels of difficulty.
 * [Ethernaut](https://ethernaut.zeppelin.solutions/) - A Capture The Flag style set of exploitable contracts at varying levels of difficulty.
+* [EtherHack](https://etherhack.positive.com/) - A Capture The Flag style set of exploitable contracts at varying levels of difficulty.

 #### Writeups

 * [Hands on the Ethernaut CTF](https://blog.trailofbits.com/2017/11/06/hands-on-the-ethernaut-ctf/) - Writeups for various Ethernaut CTF challenge contracts.
 * [Ethernaut - Naught Coin (ERC20) Exploitation](https://medium.com/coinmonks/ethernaut-naught-coin-erc20-exploitation-218c86bb953b) - A writeup for NaughtCoin, a vulnerable ERC20 implementation, from the Ethernaut CTF.
+* [EtherHack CTF Writeup](https://blog.positive.com/phdays-8-etherhack-contest-writeup-794523f01248) - A writeup for EtherHack CTF challenges.

 ### Coordinated disclosure